alexpalade/project-euler-18/README.md

-# project-euler-18
+# Project Euler: Problem 18

-Solution for "Maximum path sum I" with Javascript and Canvas API.
+Solution for [problem 18](https://projecteuler.net/problem=18) ("Maximum path sum I") with Javascript and Canvas API.

 [Click here](https://alexpalade.github.io/project-euler-18/) to run the demo in the browser.